-Completely from scratch delicious and hearty beef stew, just like Mom used to make it.
+This hearty Simple Beef Stew is made completely from scratch and is absolutely delicious, just like Mom used to make it.

-Week four of our February soups and stews series, and we are finally getting to my favorite recipe of the bunch, Mom’s Sunday Stew.
 I’ve mentioned before that my family doesn’t have a ton of legacy recipes.
 We cooked regularly when I was a kid, but it was from a very limited rotation of recipes, and most of them were things like, open a bottle of spaghetti sauce and pour over noodles with hamburger.
-This stew is one of the few completely from scratch recipes I was raised with, so it’s very dear to my heart.
+This simple beef stew is one of the few completely from-scratch recipes I was raised with, so it’s very dear to my heart.

 - 2 teaspoons salt divided